dotnet/aspnetcore/docs/BuildFromSource.md

 ## Visual Studio Code on Windows, Linux, Mac

+> :bulb: The instructions below use Visual Studio code as the editor of choice but the same instructions can be used for any other text editor by replacing the `code` command with an invocation to your editor of choice.

 1. In order to use Visual Studio Code for development on this repo, you'll need to have [VS Code](https://code.visualstudio.com/) installed and [the `code` command installed](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line) on your machine.
-2. The repo constains some JavaScript dependencies, so you will need to install [Node](https://nodejs.org/en/) and [yarn](https://yarnpkg.com/) on your machine.
+2. The repo contains some JavaScript dependencies, so you will need to install [Node](https://nodejs.org/en/) and [yarn](https://yarnpkg.com/) on your machine.
 3. Prior to opening the code in Visual Studio code, you'll need to run the `restore` script locally to install the required dotnet dependencies and setup the repo.
 The `restore` script is located in the root of the repo.

 ```bash